atlas-php/assets/docs/PRD/Example-Usage.md

     'label'   => 'invoice',
     'category'=> 'billing',
     'name'    => 'January Invoice.pdf',
+    'sort_order' => 2,
 ]);

 Use `group_id` for multi-tenant scenarios (accounts, organizations, etc.) where assets must be grouped independently from `user_id`.
+Provide `sort_order` when you need to explicitly position the asset; omit it to rely on the configured sort resolver.
 ```

 ## Restricting Extensions